-- The student's semester GPA is below 1.00 in any semester. - · The student's semester GPA is below 2.00 in three consecutive semesters. - The student was on Academic Probation and did not show SAP.
+- The student's semester GPA is below 1.00 in any semester. - The student's semester GPA is below 2.00 in three consecutive semesters. - The student was on Academic Probation and did not show SAP.

 Initial dismissals are for one full semester (excluding summer terms).
 Subsequent dismissals are for one full academic year.
 Dismissals may be appealed.
 Information about the appeal process is included with the dismissal letter.
-After the dismissal period is served, the student may apply for reinstatement.
-A completed Application for Readmission must reach the Admissions Office at least six weeks prior to the semester for which readmission is requested.
+If an appeal is accepted, the student's academic status for the next term of attendance will be probation.